Robertson wary of Cyprus and 'toughest group'

 It is the first campaign Robertson has experienced where Scotland have been seeded second in their group.

-"I'm not sure we've got the benefit from it," he suggested.
+"I'm not sure we've got the benefit from it," he said.
 "We certainly got the toughest pot three and pot four - and five in Cyprus as well.

 "It is the toughest group in the whole of the Euro qualifiers.
 But we look forward to the challenge."

-Scotland are guaranteed a play-off place after topping their Nations League group, but Robertson is targeting at least a repeat of the second spot achieved in the last World Cup qualifying campaign to directly qualify given the "play-offs can go either way".
+Scotland are guaranteed a play-off place after topping their Nations League group, but Robertson is targeting at least a repeat of the second spot achieved in the last World Cup qualifying campaign to directly qualify, given the "play-offs can go either way".

-The Liverpool left-back said that, despite losing their World Cup play-off to Ukraine, the last campaign was "extremely positive" and looked forward to continuing the "improvement" now that head coach Steve Clarke had extended his contract.
+Despite losing their World Cup play-off to Ukraine, he said the last campaign was "extremely positive" and looked forward to continuing the "improvement" now that head coach Steve Clarke had extended his contract.

 Team news

-Clarke, who lost centre-back Jack Hendry from his original squad, has reported no fresh injury issues but faces a dilemma in goal, with three uncapped players looking to take over from missing veteran Craig Gordon.
+Clarke, who lost centre-back Jack Hendry from his original squad, has reported no fresh injury issues.
+But he faces a dilemma in goal, with three uncapped players looking to take over from absent veteran Craig Gordon.

-Gordon's Heart of Midlothian team-mate, Zander Clark, Motherwell's Liam Kelly and Norwich City's Angus Gunn, who has switched allegiance from England, are vying for a debut.
+Gordon's Hearts team-mate, Zander Clark, Motherwell's Liam Kelly and Norwich City's Angus Gunn, who has switched allegiance from England, are pushing for a debut.

 "The three boys have worked unbelievable this week," Clarke said.
 "They have looked at the situation and are pushing each other non-stop and are all trying to impress.